ytsimon2004/computer_vision/README.md

 - CV2-based video player to see the object tracking result
 - See also [object_tracker_GUI.py](src%2Fcomvis%2Fgui%2Fobject_tracker_GUI.py)
-- `-T` or `--tracker` specify which tracker. currently support kcf, csrt, mil for cv2
+- `-T` or `--tracker` specify which tracker. currently support kcf, csrt, mil in cv2

 ### keyboard Control:
 - inherit all the usage in `CV2Player`